Highlights

 Itinerary

-Porto is the closest airport to the start of your tour and it is from here we will pick you up and make the 90 minute transfer to the first hotel set on a plateau on the Douro River.
-Tonight we stay in a hotel on a perfect spot to start our journey up the river.
+Porto (OPO) is the closest airport to the starting point, and it is from here that we make the 90 minute transfer to the first hotel set on a plateau close to the Douro River.

-After building bikes (assistance will be on hand) we’ll settle in for the evening and dine in the hotel together.
-Over dinner you will have the opportunity to chat with your Skedaddle guides about the week ahead.
+After building bikes we’ll settle in for the evening and dine together in the hotel.

 - Meals: Breakfast, lunch